RevenueCat/purchases-ios/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have searched for [existing Github issues](https://github.com/RevenueCat/purchases-ios/issues)

 **Describe the bug**
 A clear and concise description of what the bug is.
 The more detail you can provide the faster our team will be able to triage and resolve the issue.
-If Debug logs are not applicable to this issue, please do not remove step 2 when submitting the issue.
+If debug logs are not applicable to this issue, please do not remove step 2 when submitting the issue.

 1. Environment
    1. Platform: